Open Bible Data Home About News OET Key

 lips,his lilies dripping myrrh liquid

-Here, the woman compares the man’s lips to lilies that are dripping with flowing myrrh.
-The woman probably compares his lips with lilies, dripping with flowing myrrh because of the sweet smell of both lilies and myrrh, because of the beauty and softness of lilies, and because the man’s kisses are wet like flowing myrrh.
-If it would be helpful to your readers, you could express the meaning with a simile or you could state the meaning plainly.
+Here, the woman is speaking of the man’s lips as if they are lilies that are dripping with flowing myrrh because of the sweet smell of both lilies and myrrh, the beauty and softness of lilies, and because the man’s kisses are wet like flowing myrrh.
+If it would be helpful to your readers, you could state the meaning plainly.
 Alternate translation: “His lips are beautiful, fragrant, and soft.
 His kisses are sweet-smelling and moist”

 שֽׁוֹשַׁנִּ֔ים